 How Far Can Air Pollution Travel?

-UCLA atmospheric chemistry professor, Suzanne Paulson discovered that pollution from Los Angeles freeways can travel up to a mile or more.
-Other factors such as wind direction, freeway design, time of day and vehicle types all have an impact.
-The geography and buildings around you might serve as protective barriers against — or basins that accumulate — wind based toxins.
+UCLA atmospheric chemistry professor, Suzanne Paulson discovered that pollution from Los Angeles freeways can also travel up to a mile or more.
+Also, other factors like wind direction, freeway design, time of day, and vehicle types all have an impact.
+The geography and buildings around you might serve as protective barriers against — or basins that accumulate — wind-based toxins.

-Even moving away from an urban center might not completely free you from manufacturing pollution.
-Some studies suggest that particulate matter can travel all the way from China to the United States, especially the West Coast.
+Furthermore, even moving away from an urban center might not completely free you from manufacturing pollution.
+Some studies suggest that particulate matter can travel from China to the United States, especially the West Coast.

 The lungs are especially sensitive to air contaminants.
-If you have a preexisting lung problem (emphysema, COPD, asthma, etc.) pollution may increase your symptoms or even make the disease worse.
-Some air particles have even been associated with lung cancer.
+If you have a preexisting lung problem like emphysema, chronic obstructive pulmonary disease (COPD), and also asthma, pollution may increase your symptoms or even make the disease worse.
+Some air particles have also even been associated with lung cancer.

 If you smoke, the effects of tobacco on your lungs might be magnified due to pollution.
 Finally, in children, excessive exposure to air pollution may lead to abnormal lung growth and function.

 Like lung disease, if you already have a heart problem, air pollution can make it worse.
-Airborne contaminants have been linked to an increased risk of stroke, atherosclerosis (hardening of the arteries), high blood pressure, heart attack, arrhythmias (abnormal heart beat) and heart failure.
-Some studies even show that air pollution can increase the risk of plaque rupture which can lead to a massive heart attack.
+Airborne contaminants have been linked to an increased risk of stroke, atherosclerosis (hardening of the arteries), high blood pressure, heart attack, arrhythmias (abnormal heartbeat), and also heart failure.
+Also, some studies even show that air pollution can increase the risk of plaque rupture, which can lead to a massive heart attack.
 One of the mechanisms behind this is thought to be increased inflammation caused by pollutants.

 When pregnant women are exposed to excess pollution, it may affect fetal brain development.
 The effect on infants and children may also be detrimental to growth.
 This could lead to cognitive problems and learning disabilities.

-● Worsening lung problems such as emphysema, COPD, bronchitis and asthma
+- Worsening lung problems like emphysema, COPD, bronchitis and asthma

 The ozone layer (a layer of gas) high up in the atmosphere protects us from harmful sun radiation.
-Ground level ozone, on the other hand, is harmful to your health.
+Moreover, ground-level ozone is harmful to your health.
 On very hot days, your local weather station may announce an ozone alert.
-This means that ground level ozone layers are dangerously high.
-On those days it’s better to stay indoors, at least until the sun goes down.
+This means that ground-level ozone layers are dangerously high.
+On those days, it’s better to stay indoors, at least until the sun goes down.

-Particulate matter is a mix of pollutants such as soot, smoke, metals, nitrates, sulfates, dust, water and tire rubber.
-It can be released from a fire source, or it can spontaneously form in the atmosphere from reactions between contaminants.
+Particulate matter is a mix of pollutants like soot, smoke, metals, nitrates, sulfates, dust, water, and tire rubber.
+It can indeed be released from a fire source or can spontaneously form in the atmosphere from reactions between contaminants.

 Small particles (known as PM2.5 or fine particulate matter) are the most dangerous because they slip through your body’s natural defenses more easily.
 Exposure to particulate matter can potentially affect any organ in your body.

-● 101 to 150 – Unhealthy for sensitive groups (e.g. people with lung or heart problems)
+Unhealthy for sensitive groups, such as people with lung or heart problems.

 Here are some practical ways to decrease the impact of air pollution on your health:

-● Live in a place far from urban centers.
-Or have barriers, such as hills/mountains to separate you.
+- Live in a place far from urban centers or have barriers, such as hills or mountains, to separate you.
 Avoid city “canyons” where tall buildings are on both sides.

-● Use air filters in central heating and air conditioning.
+- Use air filters in central heating and air conditioning.
 Remember, these only work if the windows stay closed in your home.
-Use filters rated 13 or higher on the MERV scale.
+Also, use filters rated 13 or higher on the MERV scale.

-● Keep an eye on the AQI and ground level ozone, especially if you have a medical condition.
-Stay indoors if the AQI goes above 100 or if there is an ozone alert.
+- Keep an eye on the AQI and ground-level ozone, especially if you have a medical condition.
+Then, stay indoors if the AQI goes above 100 or if there is an ozone alert